USSVision/.github/profile/README.md

 USS Vision has been in business for over 20 years and is AIA certified.
-Headquartered in Metro-Detroit, with remote support offices in Memphis, Chicago, and Saltillo, Mexico.
+Headquartered in Metro Detroit, with remote support offices in Memphis, Chicago, and Saltillo, Mexico.